The Debs on a budget - How to do it

 1: Shop around for your dress

 Debs specialist shops tend to stock expensive dresses but often have sales so make sure to keep an eye on the shops you like - maybe get on their mailing list so you can hear about any offers.
 There are also plenty of Debs-suitable dresses in more budget friendly high street shops as well as many fantastic online clothing stores that stock long length dresses at a cheaper price.
+Vintage clothing is huge right now and sustainable second-hand clothes are encouraged.
+You can pick up a bargain on Facebook groups, from friends who have had their debs before you, or charity shops throughout Ireland.

 2: What Shoes?
 While your shoes are very important, as they must be comfortable and allow you to walk properly, you do not necessarily have to spend a huge amount on them.
 You may even have a pair of shoes at home that would work with your dress.
 If you are wearing a full length dress your shoes will go unnoticed for the most part.
 Most debutantes end up barefoot after a few minutes or bring flats with them to change into, so don’t feel the need to spend hundreds of euros on a pair of shoes!